vpetreski/playground.kt/README.md

 - In Kotlin we can have multiple classes in the same file, while in Java we prefer one class per file.
 One file can additionally contain multiple top-level functions, properties, etc.
 - In Kotlin, package doesn't have to correspond to directory structure - we can have `org.company.store` package, but it can be physically located in top level `store` folder for example.
 Good recommendatioon is to simply omit `org.company` or `org.company.project` from directory structure.
 - [CtxInherit](src/main/kotlin/oop/CtxInherit.kt) - constructors, inheritance syntax
-- [ClassModifiers](src/main/kotlin/oop/ClassModifiers.kt) - class modifiers, enum, data, sealed, inner, class delegation
+- [ClassModifiers](src/main/kotlin/oop/ClassModifiers.kt) - class modifiers, enum, data, equality, sealed, inner, nested, class delegation